Who is Save Our Schools NC?

 At all special sessions of the North Carolina General Assembly this year, Save Our Schools NC was there.
 We held mini rallies outside.
 We spoke to our senators and made numerous trips to Jones Street.

 In the winter we wrote Christmas cards to the NCGA.
-We did a social media campaign that included wearing red on Wednesday, and then held a major rally with invites to all the members of the general assembly.
+We did a social media campaign that included wearing red on Wednesday, and then held a major rally.
 Finally, better legislation was past in the form of HB90.
 It is a jumping off point, not a final solution to class size chaos.